metagenlab/zDB/README.md

 ```
 conda install singularity=3.8.4 -c conda-forge
 ```
-As of now, zDB has been tested with this version of singularity (and 3.8.3), but it might work on more recent releases.
+As of now, zDB has been tested with this version of singularity (and 3.8.3), but it should work on more recent releases.

 Once this is done, zDB can be installed from conda with the following command
 ```